 Who can join the team?

-Swimmers must be 17 or younger on 5/1/2018.
+Swimmers must be 17 or younger on May 1st of the current year.
 BCC Sharks is not a learn-to-swim program.
 The swimmer should already have some basic swimming skills before joining the team.
 Prior to the first day of practice, new swimmers will be evaluated on their swimming ability.
 Your swimmer must be able to swim 25 yards (one length of the pool) freestyle, unassisted.
 Back to Top

 We communicate with parents via the following means: